typeorm/typeorm/docs/decorator-reference.md

 #### `@CreateDateColumn`

 Special column that is automatically set to the entity's insertion time.
-You don't need to write a value into this column - it will be automatically set.
+You can not write a value into this column - it will be automatically set.
 Example:

 ```typescript